crazy-max/diun/docs/faq.md

 ## No image found in manifest list for architecture, variant, OS

-If you encounter this kind of warning, you are probably using the [file provider](providers/file.md) containing an image with an erroneous or empty platform.
+If you encounter this kind of warning, you are probably using the [file provider](providers/file.md) for an image with an erroneous or empty platform.
 If the platform is not filled in, it will be deduced automatically from the information of your operating system on which Diun is running.